rogerkibbe/dad-joke-gpt/README.md

 ## Contribute

 Contributions to the Dad Jokes GPT are welcome!
-Whether it's a bug fix, feature enhancement, or a new dad joke, feel free to fork this repository and submit your pull requests.
+Whether it's a bug fix or a feature enhancement feel free to fork this repository and submit your pull requests.